 Come soak in the healing waters!
-Enjoy our crystal clear, sulfur free natural hot mineral baths with some of the highest natural mineral contents available in the world.
-There are four tubs that fit one-two people and one larger tub that fits approximately four-six people.
-Soaking is unlimited and runs on a first come first serve basis.
-All tubs are air conditioned for comfort even in the heat.
+Enjoy our crystal clear, sulfur free natural hot mineral baths with some of the highest mineral contents available in the world.
+Read more about our natural hot springs here:

 History of T or C and SURROUNDING AREA

 Truth or Consequences’ long history has unfolded around its hot springs.
-For millenia, humans have gathered around the hot mineral water percolating up in the Rio Grande’s sandy marshlands where downtown T or C now stands.
+For millennia, humans have gathered around the hot mineral water percolating up in the Rio Grande’s sandy marshlands where downtown T or C now stands.
 The Ancients of pre-history built pit homes and pueblo-like dwellings and farmed the surrounding area.
 They gathered around the hot springs for socializing and healing.
 Much more recently, the Apache roamed the region using the hot springs for gathering and healing.

+In 1598, Juan de Oñate and his troops moved northward through New Mexico, followed by Spanish settlers.
+They built homes and villages, farming the canyons in the area.
+In the 1800s, the Apache were driven out, and more white settlers arrived and developed ranching and mining activities.
+In T or C, the first bathhouse was built in 1882 by cowboys from the John Cross Ranch.
+More bathhouses followed.
 Construction of the Elephant Butte Dam (1911-1916) brought hundreds of workers to the area.
 Upon completion of the dam, many settled by the hot springs, floating their small cabins down the Rio Grande from the dam site.
 Many of these cabins can still be seen in the Hot Springs Historic District.
-The town, know as Hot Springs, thrived and grew into a well-known resort and healing center, drawing thousands of visitors.
+The town, known as Hot Springs, thrived and grew into a well-known resort and healing center, drawing thousands of visitors.
 The downtown area was filled with motels, bathhouses, clinics, bars and stores.